Rank of tropical curves and tropical hypersurfaces: Rank of tropical surfaces in

 for some $x\in\mathbb{R}^{3}$.

 for some $y\in\mathbb{R}^{3}$.\\ We shall now prove that the following equation

 for some $z\in\mathbb{R}^{3}$, can be expanded to the following equation:

-for the same $z$.\\ Let us define $\bar{r}$ to be a vector parallel to $r_{2}-r_{1}$ and the same with $\bar{q}$.
-There are several cases possible: the edges are not in the same plane (cf. Figure 3), the edges lie in the same plane but are not parallel (cf. Figure 4), the edges are parallel to each other and to the face (cf. Figure 5), the edges are parallel but not to the face (cf. Figure 6).
+for the same $z$.\\ Let us define $\bar{r}$ to be a vector parallel to $r_{2}-r_{1}$, $\bar{q}$ to be a vector parallel to $q_{2}-q_{1}$, and $P$ the plane spanned by the vectors $\bar{p}$ and $\bar{\bar{p}}$.
+There are several cases possible: the two edges are not in the same plane, and neither is parallel to $P$ (cf. Figure 11), the edges lie in the same plane but are not parallel, and neither is parallel to $P$ (cf. Figure 12), the edges are parallel to each other and to $P$ (cf. Figure 13), the edges are parallel but not to $P$ (cf. Figure 14).